laurakciic/spring6-reactive/README.md

 ## Reactive Spring Application

-Demonstrating the usage of R2DBC with H2 database, WebFlux REST services, OAuth2 resource server for authentication and authorization, and WebFlux web client tests.
+Reactive Spring application demonstrating the usage of R2DBC with H2 database, WebFlux REST services, OAuth2 resource server for authentication and authorization, and WebFlux web client tests.

-The application also includes exception handling with WebFlux.
+The application also includes exception handling and test coverage.

-### Technologies Used
 - Spring WebFlux
 - R2DBC
 - H2